 - Remove the rubber fixture and disconnect the hoses and wiring.
 Remove the failed heater and replace it with a new one.

-Assemble the dishwashing machine in the reverse order.
+Assemble the dishwasher in the reverse order.
 Follow the instructions carefully.

 They say the heating element is the heart of the dishwasher, and this statement is not far from the truth.
 Its critical disorder can cause irreparable damage to the entire appliance, as well as lead to leaks and large troubles.
 Check its performance, clean up the scale regularly, and replace the part if necessary.